TelemetryDeck/docs/articles/grand-rename.md

 - `TelemetryDeck.Device.screenResolutionHeight`: The resolution height of the screen in pixel/points (whatever is most common on platform).
 - `TelemetryDeck.Device.orientation`: One of `Portrait`, `Landscape`, or `Fixed`.
 - `TelemetryDeck.Device.timeZone`: The timezone expressed by the UTC offset, such as `UTC+0` (London), `UTC+9` (Tokyo), or `UTC-8` (San Francisco).
+- `TelemetryDeck.SDK.name`: Just the TelemetryDeck SDK's name that was used to send the signal, such as `SwiftSDK`, `KotlinSDK`, or `FlutterSDK`.
-- `TelemetryDeck.SDK.supportsPrefixes`: Indicates if the TelemetryDeck SDK version is already migrated to the new prefixed naming system.
+- `TelemetryDeck.SDK.version`: Just TelemetryDeck SDK's version that was used to send the signal, such as `1.5.1`.

 These could be useful to create even more accurate charts to make better informed data-driven decisions.